 # Getting Started

 The Build an Airnode guide will discuss, in detail, how an Airnode is constructed.
-But first, see the Quick Deploy demo to get a simple understanding of an Airnode deployment.
+But first, see the Quick Deploy demos to get a simple understanding of an Airnode deployment.
 The demos Quick Deploy AWS and Quick Deploy GCP each have preconfigured downloadable project folders with files for a typical deployment.
 This guide primarily focuses on a deployment to AWS but describes changes that are needed for GCP deployments when encountered.

 # Project Folder

 Create a folder called

 /output.
 Add the files